Learn how freelancing in Argentina works in 2026: Monotributo, CUIT registration, invoices, foreign payments, and Flexhire.

 Many do, but not all.
 Monotributo is often the simplest route for small independent service providers.
 If you exceed the limits or your activity does not fit, you may need the general regime.

 For export operations, ARCA’s guidance points to type E invoices.
-Because cross-border services can be technical, confirm the exact invoice treatment with an Argentine accountant.
+For local Argentine clients, the invoice and IVA treatment depend on whether you are a monotributista, IVA-exempt, or a responsable inscripto in the general regime.
+Because cross-border services can be technical, confirm the exact invoice treatment, IVA position, exchange documentation, and provincial-tax treatment with an Argentine accountant.

 Yes.
 Platforms like Flexhire, Upwork, and Fiverr can be used by Argentina-based freelancers.
 The platform does not remove your local obligations: you still need to register correctly, invoice properly, and report income as required.

 Often yes, depending on the payment route and compliance requirements.
-Flexhire supports Wise, Payoneer, Stripe, and crypto where available, but Argentina-specific availability, banking rules, tax treatment, and foreign-exchange treatment should be checked before choosing a payout method.
+Flexhire supports Wise, Payoneer, Stripe, and crypto where available, but Argentina-specific availability, banking rules, IVA or export-service treatment, tax reporting, and foreign-exchange treatment should be checked before choosing a payout method.
+The payout rail does not turn a domestic service into an export, or an export service into a domestic IVA invoice.

 Crypto is used in Argentina, and virtual-asset service providers are regulated through the CNV PSAV framework, but crypto is not the same as legal tender.
 Freelancers should get tax advice before using crypto as a primary payment method.